 Lower Geyser Basin

 Lower Geyser Basin is one of the most popular geothermal areas in Yellowstone.
-The area is home to about 100 geothermal features, including geysers, hot springs, fumaroles, and mud pots.
-Lower Geyser Basin covers 4.5 square miles and is located between Madison Junction and the Old Faithful area.
+The area has about 100 geothermal features, including geysers, hot springs, fumaroles, and mud pots.
+Lower Geyser Basin covers 4.5 square miles between Madison Junction and the Old Faithful area.

-There are four types of facilities in the Lower Geyser Basin, including geysers, volcanic rocks, hot springs, and mud pots.
-This is a great place to see some of the most amazing geologic features on Earth.
+Four facilities exist in the Lower Geyser Basin, including geysers, volcanic rocks, hot springs, and mud pots.
+This is a great place to see some of Earth’s most amazing geologic features.

 Midway Geyser Basin

 Midway Geyser Basin is one of the most crowded areas in the city due to its extensive boardwalks.
-However, Midway Geyser Basin is also one of the best places to take a walk around and avoid the scalding hot springs.
-Midway Geyser Basin is a small watershed between upper and lower basins that are set out on a short boardwalk.
+However, Midway Geyser Basin is also one of the best places to walk around and avoid the scalding hot springs.
+Midway Geyser Basin is a small watershed between upper and lower basins on a short boardwalk.

 Midway Geyser Basin is one of the only places in the city where you can walk at an edge without security gates.
-When you’re ready to take a break from walking, make sure to stop by one of the many Midway Geyser Basin restaurants for a bite to eat.
+When you’re ready to take a break from walking, stop by one of the many Midway Geyser Basin restaurants for a bite.

 See Related: Most Beautiful Valleys in the US

 Gibbon Basin is a great place to visit if you’re looking for somewhere off the beaten path.
-The basin is smaller and less well-known, so you’ll be able to enjoy the scenery without the crowds.
-The trailhead for reaching Gibbon Basin is located right past the bridge over Gibbon River.
+The basin is smaller and less well-known, so you can enjoy the scenery without the crowds.
+The trailhead for reaching Gibbon Basin is past the bridge over Gibbon River.